 (5) Sustainability through the Lens of Environmental Sociology (MDPI, Switzerland, 2018; edited); and

-(6) Islam and Democracy in South Asia: The Case of Bangladesh (Palgrave Macmillan, forthcoming; co-authored).
+(6) Islam and Democracy in South Asia: The Case of Bangladesh (Palgrave Macmillan, 2020; co-authored).

 In addition to books, Dr. Islam also published over three dozen peer-reviewed journal articles and book chapters; notable amongst them is his co-authored article on sustainable seafood in the journal Science.
 He is the recipient of a number of awards including Early Investigator Award 2015 (Canadian Sociological Association) and the Outstanding Scientist Award for Publication Excellence 2017 (i-Proclaim Annual Research Award, Malaysia).
 His current projects include “Climate change and food security in the Asia-Pacific: Response and Resilience” and “The rise of ‘green’ movements in the global environmental politics”, both supported by Tier-1 grants from the Ministry of Education, Singapore.